-The Bank retained the Wholesale Dutch Auction System (wDAS) as the mechanism for the management of exchange rate in the foreign exchange market in 2011.
+The Bank retained the Wholesale Dutch Auction System (wDAS) as the mechanism for the management of exchange rate in 2011.
 As part of its efforts to develop a liquid, deep market, minimize risk in the Nigerian financial market and enhance the transmission of monetary policy, the Bank introduced the foreign exchange forwards market on March 23, 2011.
 Short-tenored forwards foreign exchange transactions were approved to provide hedging opportunities to end-users and smoothen foreign exchange demand pressure.